xscriptordev/terminal/warp/README.md

 ## Usage
 - Open Warp → Settings → Appearance → Theme
-- Pick any of the installed themes (e.g., “x”, “xmadrid”, “xoslo”, “xlahabana”).
+- Pick any of the installed themes (e.g., “x”, “madrid”, “oslo”, “lahabana”).
 - Restart Warp if the new themes don’t appear immediately.

 ## Notes
 - Requires `curl` or `wget`.
 - If running the installer from a cloned repo, it will copy local `warp/themes/*.yaml`.
 - Remote install downloads the same set directly from GitHub.